jjacke13/holesail-nix/README.md

 - nix build github:jjacke13/holesail-nix

-If you want only the server or the client part of holesail:

-- nix build github:jjacke13/holesail-nix#holesail-server
-- nix build github:jjacke13/holesail-nix#holesail-client

-Also available nix-shells with the above packages in PATH:
+Also available nix-shell with the above package in PATH:

 - nix develop github:jjacke13/holesail-nix
-- nix develop github:jjacke13/holesail-nix#holesail-server
-- nix develop github:jjacke13/holesail-nix#holesail-client

 For documentation on how to use Holesail, go to: https://docs.holesail.io/ .